dtyryshkin7/codetober-first/Challenges/Challenge-04.md

 - You have a resource group within rbhq-inf-codetober-s Azure subscription per crew member created via Terraform
 - Terraform code of the resource group is available in your personal folder within team crew repository.
-- **Hint**: If you have spare time, be curious!
+- ***Optional*** If you have spare time, be curious!
 Try destroying the resource group via terraform, changing its name and see what happends, try deploying several groups at once!

 ## Learning Resources